MileHacker Logo

 Bicycle Rentals

 • Ghent is a highly bicycle-friendly city.
-Renting a bike is an excellent way to explore.
+Renting a bike is a great way to explore.

 • Donkey Republic: Popular bike-sharing system.
 Rent via their app.